b5i/YouTubeKit/README.md

 - `static func decodeData(data: Data) throws -> Self` is a static method used to decode some Data and give back in instance of the `YouTubeResponse`.
 Except for some special cases (if the raw data can't directly be converted into JSON for instance), you won't need to override the default implementation of this method.
 - `static func decodeJSON(json: JSON) -> Self` is a static method used to decode some JSON and give back in instance of the `YouTubeResponse`, if the JSON does not represent a proper response it will return an empty response (only nils and empty arrays).
 - `static func checkForErrors(json: JSON) throws` is a static method that should be called before calling `decodeJSON(json: JSON)` to avoid trying to decode some JSON that represents an error.
 Except for some special cases (errors returned for this request are in a non-standart format), you won't need to override the default implementation.
-- `static func sendRequest()` is a static method that allows you to make request, by using async await system or closures.
+- `static func sendNonThrowingRequest()` and `static func sendThrowingRequest()` are static methods that allows you to make requests, by using async await system or closures.
 Its usage will be precised in the following tutorial.

 With YouTubeKit you can make a large variety of requests to the YouTube API, new request types are added often and you can even create your own in [Custom requests/responses](#custom-requests-and-responses).